btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 8. Apply the zoom from Page Builder by SiteOrigin, the Image Widget

 == Changelog ==

+= 1.27 =
+* Fix: the zoom is hidden behind a wrapper on the Salient theme
+* Describe how to apply the zoom with different page builders

 = 1.26 =
 * 11/08/2018